Empire of Light: Production

 It was announced in April 2021 that Sam Mendes had set his next film, which he would write and direct himself at Searchlight Pictures.
 Olivia Colman was in talks to star and Roger Deakins was announced as cinematographer.
 Colman was confirmed in July, with Micheal Ward also joining the cast.
 In December, Colin Firth, Toby Jones, Crystal Clarke and Tanya Moodie were added to the cast.
 Tom Brooke and Hannah Onslow were confirmed to star in late February.
 Trent Reznor and Atticus Ross composed the film's score.

-Filming began on 7 February 2022 at Margate on the Isle of Thanet, Kent.
+Filming began on 7 February 2022 at Margate on the Isle of Thanet in Kent.
 The Dreamland Margate Cinema building was remodelled and renamed until 15 May 2022.

 The film includes several pieces of music that are being played on a record player in the film, such as Bob Dylan's "It's Alright, Ma (I'm Only Bleeding)", Cat Stevens's "Morning Has Broken" and Joni Mitchell's "You Turn Me On, I'm a Radio".